Live FAQ: How the US Supreme Court's Tariff Reversal Could Shift Retail and Search Growth

 Are other tariffs coming?

-Bessent told CNBC on March 4 that the Office of the US Trade Representative and the Commerce Department are conducting trade-related studies that could pave the way for additional tariffs.
-Those duties could be imposed under Section 232 of the Trade Expansion Act of 1962, which allows the president to levy tariffs if imports are deemed a threat to national security, or under Section 301 of the Trade Act of 1974, which authorizes the USTR to respond to unfair foreign trade practices.
-Bessent said he expects those authorities could restore tariff rates to the levels in place before the Supreme Court struck down the reciprocal tariffs by August.
+The Office of the US Trade Representative and the Commerce Department are conducting trade-related studies that could pave the way for additional tariffs.
+Those duties could be imposed under Section 232 of the Trade Expansion Act of 1962 or Section 301 of the Trade Act of 1974.
+Bessent said he expects those authorities to restore tariff rates to the levels in place before the Supreme Court struck down the reciprocal tariffs by August.

 Will consumers and/or businesses receive refunds from the IEEPA tariffs?